 So on Friday evening I had the opportunity to spend the night at Village Hotel and Spa Dudley, so today’s post is a first impressions/review kind of post all about my experience.

 We made our way up to our room, 217 which was on the second floor.
 There were plenty of signs in the lift as well as around the hotel explaining how to get to each room, which is very helpful in a hotel of that size.
 When we entered our room, my first impression honestly was ‘wow’.
 It was gorgeous.
 It was modern, it was colourful, the bed was so comfortable, we had a huge flat screen TV with Sky and the bathroom was absolutely gorgeous.
 (I will insert pictures below).
 Overall I was super impressed.
-An added bonus for my boyfriend was the fact he could see his car from the window, so he loved that.
 The only slightly negative was the standing fan we had had wobbly legs, but other than that I honestly couldn’t fault a single thing.

 A nice added bonus, that was definitely not expected was this from Simon, the general manager: